Skip to content

 Recovering The Past is constructed around two key elements.
 One, the work of the DOVO-SEDEE bomb-disposal team, and the other, Australia’s artistic and cultural heritage of a century ago.

-At its heart, are the artist’s own images of an ongoing, century-old operation to clear Belgium’s West Flanders region of unexploded ammunition from the First World War.
+At this work’s heart, are the artist’s own images of an ongoing, century-old operation to clear Belgium’s West Flanders region of unexploded ammunition from the First World War.

 DOVO-SEDEE: an introduction

-DOVO-SEDEE – the Belgian army’s bomb-disposal team – operates across Belgium.
+DOVO-SEDEE is the Belgian army’s bomb-disposal team.
 The team is best known for its operations on the former First World War battlefields of West Flanders, a region devastated by the battles that raged here during the First World War.

-Commencing on 31st July 1917, the opening barrage of the Battle of Passchendaele saw four and half million shells fired over just ten days.
-With official estimates suggesting that 20-25% of all shells fired in the First World War failed to explode, the scale of the ongoing task facing DOVO-SEDEE in this region is hard to imagine.
+Commencing on 31st July 1917, the opening barrage of the Battle of Passchendaele saw 4.5 million shells fired over just ten days.
+With official estimates suggesting that 20-25% of all shells fired in the First World War failed to explode, the unexploded ammunition from that opening barrage alone will be in the region of one million shells.
+The barrage was short, just ten days of a four year long war.
+Factor in the unexploded shells from the war’s full duration, and the scale of the task which confronts DOVO-SEDEE in this region becomes clear.

 #Flanders 6950